A day after ED raids, drama unfolds in front of Bineesh Kodiyeri’s home

 Narcotics to transfers aided Bineesh Kodiyeri built his empire

-A lot of information has been in trickling in from the interrogation of Anoop Mohammad, the Bengaluru based drug peddler, who was arrested by the ED.
+A lot of information has been in trickling in from the interrogation of Anoop Mohammad, the Bengaluru-based drug peddler, who was arrested by the ED.